cchudzicki-ocw-testing/3.020-spring-2021/content/pages/schedule.md

 Lab 1 (Virtual)
 {{< tdclose >}}{{< tdopen >}}

-Lab 1: Phase Diagrams for Materials Selection: Fe-C
+Lab 1: Phase diagrams for materials selection: Fe-C

 Understanding phase diagrams and their role in materials selection and design